 WinPCD Forum at Meniscus Audio

 Mensicus Audio has provided a dedicated sub-forum at their site for WinPCD.
 WinPCD is a Windows application program patterned after Jeff Bagby's very successful Excel spreadsheet, the Passive Crossover Designer (PCD).
-WinPCD is compatible with Jeff's session files and uses an identical schematic scheme.
+WinPCD is compatible with Jeff's session files and uses a nearly identical schematic scheme (it is slightly augmented in WinPCD).
 It also largely emulates the design methodology so that PCD users should be able to work with it without much difficulty.
 Go to the links farther down for more information.

 One of the more useful pages may be a web-based version of an article of mine published in Speaker Builder magazine (ONE:2000) included.
 It describes a method for determining relative acoustic offset for drivers when mounted on a baffle.The Speaker Builder article covers one aspect of CAD design that must be properly handled if direct measurements are not used.
 That is, if the drivers are modeled and the minimum-phase (Hilbert-generated phase) of that model is used instead of the actual phase response.

 The diffraction section shows the predicted and measured impact of baffle edge diffraction on the driver raw response as well as an extensive set of measurements of baffles with felt applied for diffraction reduction.